View This Page Full Screen

 Royce Carroll, Jeff Lewis, James Lo, Nolan McCarty, Keith Poole, and Howard Rosenthal

 In order to calculate distances from the DW-NOMINATE scores you must multiply the second dimension by the weight parameter.
 To calculate the choice probabilities you must apply both the second dimension weight and the Beta parameter.
-Use the Yea and Nay outcome coordinates with considerable caution because, as we explain in Ideology and Congress, they are poorly identified.
+Use the Yea and Nay outcome coordinates with considerable caution because, as we explain in Congress: A Political Economic History of Roll Call Voting, they are poorly identified.
 However, the cutting line is identified and can be used safely.

 Please note that the House files now contain scores for most Presidents.
 For Presidents prior to Eisenhower these are based on roll calls corresponding to Presidential requests.
 These roll calls were compiled by an NSF project headed by Elaine Swift ( Study No. 3371, Database of Congressional Historical Statistics, 1789-1989).
 Many of these scores are based upon a small number of roll calls so use them with caution!